Rebekah Hatherly

 • trauma

 At the heart of my work is a deep commitment to social justice.
 My practice is rooted in intersectional feminism, disability justice, anti-racism and anti-capitalism.
-Therefore, I strive to create a space that is trauma-informed, neurodivergent affirming, anti-oppressive, and rooted in harm reduction.
-I draw from an integrative approach, combining modalities such as Narrative Therapy and Emotionally Focused Therapy.
-I believe that every person’s story is unique and therefore you are the expert of your own experience.
+I strive to create a space that is trauma-informed, neurodivergent affirming, anti-oppressive, and rooted in harm reduction.
+I draw from an integrative approach, combining modalities such as Feminist Therapy, Narrative Therapy, Emotionally Focused Therapy and more.
+I believe that every person is the expert of their own experience.

 In a session, you can expect: